AlexanderKirkpatrick/alexanderKirkpatrick/README.md

 ## About Me!
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on a team project [Pokemon RPG](https://github.com/maurorosalesjr/PokeRPG)
+- 🔭 I’m currently working on a C# project for getting the price of a package (https://github.com/AlexanderKirkpatrick/ParcelChecker)

 - 🌱 I’m currently learning about C#.